DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/if-you-have-a-degree.md

 Some providers are ‘accredited’ – this means they've been given permission by the Department for Education (DfE) to run teacher training courses.

-Providers who have not been accredited can also run courses, but they'll be in a partnership with an organisation that has.
+Providers who have not been accredited can also run courses if they're in a partnership with an organisation that has.
 For example, you might see a school running a course that has a university as their ‘accredited provider’.

 ## What does teacher training involve?